-- To Understand the fundamentals of web development - To Gain knowledge about the technologies used in ecommerce app development. - To Explore security considerations in ecommerce. - To Understand user experience (UX) principles in web development. - To Develop skills in data analysis and analytics for ecommerce.
+- To analyze the fundamentals of web development - To gain knowledge about the technologies used in ecommerce app development. - To explore security considerations in ecommerce. - To analyze user experience (UX) principles in web development. - To develop skills in data analysis and analytics for ecommerce.